Losheim am See

 Losheim am See (/de/, lit.
-'Losheim at the Lake') is a municipality in the district Merzig-Wadern, in Saarland, Germany.
+'Losheim on the Lake') is a municipality in the district Merzig-Wadern, in Saarland, Germany.
 It is situated on the southern ridge of the Hunsrück, approximately 10 kilometers northeast of Merzig, and 35 kilometers northwest of Saarbrücken.
 In 1974 a reservoir was created in the north of Losheim that has become a popular spot for recreational activities such as hiking and swimming.

 Municipal organization

 The municipality is composed of 12 villages: Bachem, Bergen, Britten, Hausbach, Losheim, Mitlosheim, Niederlosheim, Rimlingen, Rissenthal, Scheiden, Wahlen and Waldhölzbach.

 Politics

 Municipal council

 Since the municipal election of 25 May 2014, the municipal council is composed as follows: